RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

-In the [last Post](http://jshaskell.blogspot.de/2012/07/first-interactive-application.html) we wrote the first interactive application where a paddle on the bottom of the canvas could be moved via keyboard input.
+In the [last Post][last] we wrote the first interactive javascript application in haskell where a paddle on the bottom of the canvas could be moved via keyboard input.

 In this next step we will add ball (a moving circle) that can bounce of the paddle and the walls.

 Here is a preview (again, click on the canvas to get input focus).
+If you are not viewing this blog article on blogspot and the application does not work, try the original [article page][this].

 <script src="" type="text/javascript"></script>
 <canvas height="400" id="canvas2" style="background-color: white;" width="600" tabindex="1"></canvas>

 But first we will need some perquisites.
 I will utilize Functional Reactive Programming (FRP) using the functions defined here: [Purely Functional, Declarative Game Logic Using Reactive Programming][FRP].
-I take the terminus "coroutine" from that blog entry.
+I take the terminus "coroutine" from that blog article.
 I like to think of a coroutine as "state full function".
 The output of the coroutine does not only depend on its input but also on the input passed to it in previous calls.
-So make sure you read and understand that blog entry.
+So make sure you read and understand that blog article.
 The resulting code can be found here: [Coroutine.hs][Coroutine.hs].

 So, let us get started!